srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/using-nokia-srlinux-collection.md

 Quite often, configuration templates intended to be pushed to the node are saved on disk.
 Hence, we want to show how to use those templates in your configuration tasks.

 The [`iface-cfg.json.j2`](https://github.com/srl-labs/jsonrpc-ansible/blob/main/task03/iface-cfg.json.j2) file contains a template for the two interfaces - `ethernet-1/1` and `lo0`.
-The `ethernet-1/1` interface is configured with a sub-interface and IP address sourced from the variable we put in the [inventory](#inventory) and is attached to the default network instance.
+The `ethernet-1/1` interface is configured with a sub-interface and IP address sourced from the `{{e1_1_ip}}` variable and is attached to the default network instance.

 ```json
 {